Ada-Developers-Academy/core/intro-to-functions/invoking-functions.md

 - Literal values (such as `"apples"`)
 - variables (such as `apples`, where `apples = "apples"` in a previous line of code)

-In general, functions do not have rules what _data type_ our _arguments_ are.
+In general, functions do not have rules about what _data type_ our _arguments_ are.
 However... considering the _responsibility_ of each function, arguments usually have an _implied_ expected data type.

-We should rely on documentation, context clues, and knowing the responsibility of a function, to infer what data type our arguments can or should be.
+We should rely on documentation, context clues, parameter names, and knowing the responsibility of a function, to infer what data type our arguments can or should be.

 ### Passing in the Wrong Number of Arguments